Academany/FabAcademy-Assessment/computer-controlled_cutting.md

 * Develop, evaluate and construct the final prototype

 ### Have you:
-* Explained how you parametrically modeled drew your files
+* Explained how you parametrically designed your files

 * Shown how you made your press-fit kit